Lif-Platforms/.github/profile/README.md

 Our mission is to bring the world closer together by creating innovative services that help us connect.

 # What We Build
-Lif Platforms builds and maintains 2 services as of now.
+Lif Platforms builds and maintains 2 services as of now and plan to make more in the future.
 We are currently working on Ringer And Dayly.
 Ringer is a messaging app for windows and Dayly is a social media platform.
+You can learn more about these aplications by visiting their repositories.